How Many Fluid Ounces In A Can Of Soda

 Plastic Bottles

 Plastic bottles are a common alternative to cans.
-They come in various sizes, from individual servings to larger family-sized bottles.
+Here's the thing — they come in various sizes, from individual servings to larger family-sized bottles.
 Common sizes include 16 fl oz, 20 fl oz, 1 liter, and 2 liters.

 Glass Bottles